 Then I look at the size of the fund – the amount of total investor money the fund is managing (called Assets under management) – as per me, the bigger the fund size, the more likely it will have a better fund management team and better governance.

 Then I look at the past history of performance.
 The past qtr rationalisation of funds means that it is difficult to look at the past history ( many funds have been merged and renamed) and so I will go more with the size of fund as of now.

 So here are my current quarterly recommendations (July – Sept 2018):

 If you are looking for growth in capital for long term (3 years or more investment timeframe):

-Moderate risk and moderate return –Kotak Select Focus fund and SBI Blue Chip Fund and Aditya Birla Sun Life Frontline equity fund .
+Moderate risk and moderate return –Kotak standard multicap fund and SBI Blue Chip Fund and Aditya Birla Sun Life Frontline equity fund .
 All these funds manage large amount of investor money and have given 15% plus per annum compounded over the past five years.
-These funds invest in the stocks of large cap companies in India and as long as the Indian economy and GDP is growing, the fund is expected to do well.
+As long as the Indian economy and GDP is growing, these funds are expected to do well.

 There are also some industry specific themes that would do well in 2018 -19.
-I believe that Infrastrucutre, Rural theme and FMCG industries whould give good returns in 2018-19.
-The funds for these themes are L&T Infrastructure fund, Sundaram Rural India Fund and SBI FMCG Fund.
+I believe that Rural theme and FMCG industries whould give good returns in 2018-19.
+The funds for these themes are Sundaram rural and consumption fund and SBI consumption opportunities fund.

-Really low risk and OK with low returns – You can look at fixed deposits – here you get 6.5 -7% returns (and this interest is taxed).
+Really low risk and OK with low returns – You can look at investing in ultra short term debt funds – the fund that I recommend is ICICI Prudential savings fund – this fund should give slightly above FD rates in the coming year (and this interest is taxed).

-If you are looking to avail tax savings under Section 80C – then invest in Reliance Tax saver (ELSS) fund (Read more) – this fund manages 8000 crores of investor money and has given 14% per annum over a three year period in the past.
-As you are investing for section 80C tax savings, you need to stay invested for three years.
+If you are looking to avail tax savings under Section 80C – then invest in Aditya Birla Sunlife Tax relief (96G) fund – As you are investing for section 80C tax savings, you need to stay invested for three years.